lambda-nvda/lambdaNvda/readme-src.md

 ```
 Where :
 * path-to-the-addon-brailleTable-dir : is the absolute path of the addon directory + "\brailleTables"
-* tableName : depends to the selected language.
+* tableName : depends on the active NVDA language.
 Currently only the italian braille table, "lambda-ita.utb" , is present.